 Have you been in a situation where you felt completely in the dark about what to do next?
 Yep.
 Me too.
 We move deeper and deeper into the darkness with no way out on our own.
 It may not be a life-threatening circumstance, but a crucial one.
 While we wait on God to rescue us, here are a few things we can take to heart.

-Sometimes waiting is the best thing we can do for now.
+Sometimes waiting is the best thing we can do.

 We shouldn’t just dive into the darkness with no direction or plan.
 We don’t know what God is preparing for us beyond what we can see.